Pratikshinde55/Ansible-setup-onAWS/README.md

 1. Install ansible-core, but in this ansible do not provide config file, generally ansible-config file loaction = **/etc/ansible/ansible.cfg**

       sudo yum install ansible-core -y

 Command for check ansible version:

    ansible --version

 - NOTE:
-If Amazon linux 2 ami use then use following command for download Ansible (/etc/ansible/ansible.cfg this config file provide)
+**If Amazon linux 2 ami use then use following command for download Ansible (/etc/ansible/ansible.cfg this config file provide)**

     sudo amazon-linux-extras install ansible2

 ![14](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/1f99f21c-cf32-48b3-a85b-7547308fd0c9)

-we can create ansible config file manually.
+We can create ansible config file manually.

 NOTE: from General user we can't craete config file so we need to go root